juhameskanen/abstract/README.md

-# The Abstract Universe Project (AUP)
+# The $D-\psi-G$ Trinity

-The **Abstract Universe Project (AUP)** is an ongoing research and simulation framework exploring a unified information-theoretic model of reality.
-It develops a formal theory of everything (ToE) - a theory in which physical universe emerges from noise as the most compressible and therefore most probable and predictable outcome.
+The **$D-\psi-G$ Trinity** is an ongoing research and simulation framework exploring a unified information-theoretic model of reality.
+It develops a formal theory of everything (ToE) - a theory in which physical universe emerges without pre-assumed laws.
 The project encompasses both rigorous mathematical exposition and computational simulations that illustrate and validate key theoretical claims.

 ## Contents